WHAT IS IN THIS LEAFLET

 - cimetidine and other medicines used to treat stomach ulcers

-- medicines used to treat migraine, such as sumatriptan
+- medicines used to treat migraine attacks, such as sumatriptan

-- fosamprenavir and/or ritonavir, medicines used to treat HIV infection.
+- fosamprenavir and ritonavir combination, medicines used to treat HIV infection

 These medicines may be affected by Paroxetine Sandoz or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.